The Second Round of the Battle of the Baskets

 The Hole Patterns

 So, what’s the secret behind these new filter baskets?
 Well, it all comes down to the pattern of holes at the bottom of the basket.
-Manufacturers have totally reimagined the way these holes are laid out to ensure even extraction and faster flow through the coffee bed.
+Manufacturers have completely reimagined the way these holes are laid out to ensure even extraction and faster flow through the coffee bed.
 This allows baristas to utilize finer grind sizes and achieve higher extraction yields.
 Sounds pretty cool, right?

 The Basket Hole Analyser